joel4848/adventure-protect/README.md

 Prevents players in adventure mode from interacting with certain blocks/entities.
 Protection can be enabled/disabled for each type of block/entity in the config, or for specific blocks/entities in-game.

+The mod can be used 100% server-side only, but anyone who wants to use the exception tool (see 'Configurability' below) will need it on the client too.

-I made this mod for my own needs on my own server, and I'm only making it public to make it easier for my players to get.
-It works for Fabric 1.21.1.
+_I made this mod for my own needs on my own server, and I'm only making it public to make it easier for my players to get.
+It works for Fabric 1.21.1._
 ## Features

 **Protection**